Bamptee/koax/README.md

 ### Can I use it with my existing Koa app?

 Yes!
-Just replace `import Koa from 'koa'` with `import KoaX from 'koax'`.
+Just replace `import Koa from 'koa'` with `import KoaX from '@bamptee/koax'`.
 Everything else works the same.

 ### Does it work with TypeScript?